Excel Quick Start Tutorial: 36 Minutes to Learn the Basics

 I am a senior business executive, a data scientist, and a former university instructor.
 And I've been using Excel, and tools like it, for more than 30 years!

 I bring a unique perspective to Excel and business analytics.
 I know how Excel is used in business, and I know what hiring managers are looking for.
 All of my courses are built on authentic case studies, using real data to show how Excel functions are used today in business.
+I can help you prepare for interviews, and excel in your first job as a business analyst.

 I have two degrees from Stanford University, one in English with Honors in Humanities, and a graduate degree in Statistics (now called data science).
 I explain technical concepts in non-technical terms.